ezmsg-org/ezmsg-tools/README.md

 During a run with profiling enabled, the logfiles will be created in the specified location.
 You may wish to additionally create a graph file: (`uv run`) `EZMSG_LOGLEVEL=WARN ezmsg mermaid > ~/.ezmsg/profile/ezprofiler.mermaid`

-During or after a pipeline run with profiling enabled, you can run (`uv run `) `performance-monitor` to visualize the performance of the nodes in the pipeline.
+During or after a pipeline run with profiling enabled, you can run (`uv run `) `ezmsg-performance-monitor` to visualize the performance of the nodes in the pipeline.

 > Unlike `signal-monitor`, this tool does not require the pipeline to attach to an existing graph service because it relies exclusively on the logfile.

 > This performance monitor is soon to be deprecated in favor of monitoring tools built-in to ezmsg.

-### ezmsg-signal-monitor

-The pipeline must be running on a graph service exposed on the network.
-For example, first, run the GraphService on an open port:

-`ezmsg --address 127.0.0.1:25978 start`

-Then run your usual pipeline but make sure it attaches to the graph address by passing `graph_address=("127.0.0.1", 25978)` as a kwarg to `ez.run`.

-While the pipeline is running, you can run the signal-monitor tool with (`uv run`) `signal-monitor --graph-addr 127.0.0.1:25978`.

-This launches a window with graph visualized on the left.
-Click on a node's output box to get a live visualization on the right side of the screen plotting the data as it leaves that node.
-Use `a` to toggle auto-scaling.
-With auto-scaling off, use `-`, and `=` to zoom out and in, respectively.

-> Currently only 2-D outputs are supported!

-Don't forget to shutdown your graph service when you are done, e.g.: `ezmsg --address 127.0.0.1:25978 shutdown`

 ## Developers